 The Latest Updates on Invasive Aedes Detections in Placer County

-The Placer Mosquito and Vector Control District detected invasive Aedes aegypti mosquitoes in a new area of Roseville on October 12, 2023.
-Aedes aegypti mosquitoes were found in the Stanford neighborhood of Roseville.
+September 4, 2024 – The Placer Mosquito and Vector Control District has detected invasive Aedes aegypti mosquitoes in the North Central neighborhood of Lincoln.

 Placer Mosquito is following its invasive mosquito response plan to determine the extent of the infestation.
-The District will need residents to help by allowing our technicians to access and inspect front and back yards of nearby properties to these Roseville neighborhoods.
+Residents can help by allowing our technicians to access and inspect front and back yards and remove all standing water.

 Residents can help eliminate invasive Aedes development sites by checking their yards for standing water sources and eliminating all standing water permanently.
 Use this checklist to conduct a DIY yard inspection.